 Mr Spurling joined Nova Eye on 1 April 2021 as an Executive of the Group and was appointed Managing Director on 31 August 2021.
 Tom served as the Chief Executive Officer of Ellex Medical Lasers from 2011 to 2019.
-Tom has close to 30 years of senior executive experience serving in a range of commercial and management roles in Australia and the United States.
+Tom has 30 years of senior executive experience serving in a range of commercial and management roles in Australia and the United States.
 Tom holds a Bachelor of Economics from the University of Adelaide.

-Mr Spurling beneficially holds 551,339 shares as at 28th August, 2023
+Mr Spurling beneficially holds 845,256 shares as at 26th August, 2024

-Dan Webb, Independent Director (appointed 17 November 2022)
+Dan Webb, Independent Director

-Daniel (Dan) is based just outside Toronto, Canada and has a career that has spanned over 40 years in the marketing, sale and distribution of medical devices.
+Daniel (Dan) is based in Toronto, Canada and has a career that has spanned over 40 years in the marketing, sale and distribution of medical devices.
 After spending 10 years in various positions in ophthalmic device sales, Dan commenced his career with the medical laser company Coherent.
 In 1990 Dan established Coherent-AMT, now known as Clarion Medical Technologies (Clarion) to import, market, sell and distribute a range of medical devices, focusing on ophthalmic, aesthetic and surgical devices, in Canada.
 Dan and his partners grew Clarion revenues to approximately \$100 million per year.
 Clarion was sold to a multinational distribution business in 2020.

-Mr Webb beneficially holds 555,556 shares as at 28th August, 2023.
+Mr Webb beneficially holds 555,556 shares as at 26th August, 2024.